rustdesk/rustdesk-server/README.md

 | arm64v8 | 2.0.0 | `rustdesk/rustdesk-server-s6:2.0.0-arm64v8` |
 | armv7 | 2.0.0 | `rustdesk/rustdesk-server-s6:2.0.0-armv7` |

-You're strongly encuraged to use the `multiarch` image either with the `major version` or `latest` tag.
+You're strongly encouraged to use the `multiarch` image either with the `major version` or `latest` tag.

 The S6-overlay acts as a supervisor and keeps both process running, so with this image there's no need to have two separate running containers.